kwaldenphd/social-media-targeted-advertising/README.md

     print(u'{};{}'.format(word, frequency))
 ```

-# Putting it all together
+# Putting It All Together

 Discussion questions:
 - What kinds of things were you interested in exploring via this dataset?